 (B) has a clearly visible sign posted in close proximity to the traffic control device that prohibits entry or warns motor vehicle operators of the traffic control device.

-Possession (also, manufacture, sale, etc.) of “knuckles” is punished as a Class A misdemeanor, with a maximum of 1 year in jail and a $4000 fine.5 “Tire deflation device”-related convictions are punished as a state jail felony.5 All other Prohibited Weapons convictions are punished as third degree felonies.5 Learn more about penalties for different grades of felonies and misdemeanors
+Possession (also, manufacture, sale, etc.) of “knuckles” (for offenses that occurred before September 1, 2019) was punished as a Class A misdemeanor, with a maximum of 1 year in jail and a $4000 fine.
+“Tire deflation device”-related convictions are punished as a state jail felony.
+All other Prohibited Weapons convictions are punished as third degree felonies, including improvised explosive devices.
+Learn more about penalties for different grades of felonies and misdemeanors